When applying to IHEID, this

 Don’t hesitate to contact the school’s admissions staff — a very friendly and helpful office — if you have any questions.
 If your French isn’t too great, don’t worry — just call them and ask to speak English.
 It is better to fully understand the important information than missing something vital.
 The school’s admission staff can be contacted at +41 22 908 58 98 or by e-mail at firstname.lastname@example.org.

-GISA TIP: To save money on these phone calls, put some pre-pay money on a Skype account.
-You can toss a few (insert your currency here) on your Skype account via a debit/credit card, and call foreign numbers that way, provided you have a good internet connection.
+GISA TIP: To save money on these phone calls, put some pre-pay money on a Skype account or download the Viber app.
+You can toss a few (insert your currency here) on your Skype account/viber app via a debit/credit card, and call foreign numbers that way, provided you have a good internet connection.
 These calls only cost a few cents per minute, and are often MUCH less expensive than international calls from a cell phone or landline that doesn’t include those calls as part of your plan.